blueorange589/jsvg/README.md

 ## Project Target

-Vector graphics component creation using JS objects, for both mobile and web apps.
+Vector graphics component creation using JS objects, for both mobile and web apps. with possibility to merge 2 in future 😁

 ```javascript